-When you leave a job to pursue a new challenge.
+When you leave a job to pursue a new challenge – don’t look back.

-If you are a private investigator or some form of agent that deals with criminals, make sure it is a weapon that can even a fight.
+If you are in law enforcement, make sure it is a weapon that you can fight with.

 For the rest of us, just carry a good, sharp pocket knife all the time.

 1. Never shake a man’s hand sitting down.

 2. Don’t enter a pool by the stairs.

 3. The man at the BBQ Grill is the closest thing to a king.